 The tool also checks how much of the index MySQL reports that it will use for the query.
 The EXPLAIN output shows this in the key_len column.
-The tool remembers the largest key_len seen, and skips chunks where MySQL reports that it will use a smaller prefix of the index.
-This heuristic can be understood as skipping chunks that have a worse execution plan than other chunks.
+The tool remembers the largest key_len seen, and terminates if MySQL reports that it will use a smaller prefix of the index.